prevwong/craft.js/packages/documentation/docs/key-concepts.md

   )
 }
 ```
-`connect` tells Craft.js that this DOM element is what represents this component.
-Hence it's dimensions are taken into account when its being dragged/dropped.
-Additionally, clicking or hovering at this DOM element will update the component's corresponding Node's `active` and `hovered` event state.
+- `connect`: specifies the DOM that represents the user component.
+The dimensions of the DOM specified will taken into account during drag/drop.

-`drag` simply attaches the drag event handlers to the DOM element.
-Dragging this DOM element will be considered as the entire component is being dragged; thus the component's corresponding Node's `drag` event state will be updated.s
+- `drag`: specifies the DOM element that should be made draggable.
+When the user drags this element will be considered as dragging the entire component, thus moving the entire component to the drop location.

 ## Collectors
-It's pretty useful if we could read the internal state of Craft.js anywhere within our page editor.
-This is where we can use the collector functions.
+Craft.js has it's own internal state which it uses to keep track of and manages all the `Nodes` created and the events of the editor.

 We can access the entire internal state via the `useManager` hook like so: